chrisdail/talk-good-code/slides.md

 # Functions

-- Should do one thing and only one thing
+- Should do **one** thing and only one thing
 ```
 private void validateAndExtractInformationFromZip()
 ```
+- Be wary of **and** in function names
 - You can always call another function
 - Should be short (Keep under 20 lines in most cases)
 - Avoid side effects (getName should not change state)

+---

+class: bad

+# Classes and Objects

+- Classes should also **Do One Thing**
+- Single Level of Abstraction
+- Properties and functions follow the "theme" of the class
+- Avoid "junk Drawer" classes the mix unrelated things

 ---